dotbitHQ/ckb-time-script/README.md

 For example:

 ```
-0x06604884b8          // the time info cell data with index and timestamp
+0x06604884b8          // the info cell data with index and timestamp

-0x050000000000145030  // the time info cell data with index and block number
+0x050000000000145030  // the info cell data with index and block number
 ```

 > The timestamp and block number are big endian.